Gbury/dolmen/doc/tuto.md

   List.fold_left_map Typer.check state parsed_statements
 ```

+Once we have that list of typed statements, we can then print it to look at what
+we typed:

 <!-- $MDX env=e1 -->
 ```ocaml
 # List.iter (fun typed_stmt -> Format.printf "%a@\n@."
 Typer.print typed_stmt) typed_stmts;;